-Whether you’re picking up a present for your mom, your kids, or your significant other, you probably dedicate much of November and December to finding, purchasing, and giving the perfect present.
-In fact, the most recent survey by Statista revealed that consumers in the U.S. plan to spend about $846 on Christmas gifts in 2019.
+Whether you’re picking up a present for your mom, kids, or significant other, you probably dedicate much of November and December to finding, purchasing, and giving the perfect gift.
+In fact, an American Research Group survey revealed that even in the middle of the COVID-19 pandemic and recession of 2020, American consumers still planned to spend about $851 on holiday gifts for family members, friends, and co-workers.
 That’s more than a little loose change.

-While you’re feeling generous, you might also want to set aside some funds for charitable giving.
-But after purchasing food, entertaining, decorating for the holidays, and everything else that goes along with the season, many people’s coffers are running on empty, leaving little left for favorite charitable causes.
-That leaves you with a decision: Do you spend less on family and friends to give more generously, or do you skip charitable giving this year altogether?
+But many people also want to set aside some funds for charitable giving.
+Unfortunately, after shopping for decorations, food, holiday entertaining, and everything else that goes along with the season, many people’s coffers are running low, leaving little for charitable causes.
+That leaves you with a decision: Do you save money on Christmas gifts to give more generously, or do you skip charitable giving this year altogether?

 Fortunately, you don’t have to make that choice.
-It’s possible to shop for a cause by simply choosing to shop at retailers, on websites, and for products that donate a portion of their profits to nonprofit and charitable organizations.
+You can support good causes by simply choosing to shop at retailers, on websites, and for specific products that donate a portion of their profits to nonprofit and charitable organizations.

 Ways to Shop for a Cause This Holiday Season

-You have a significant number of different and thoroughly creative choices, so pick the option – or, better yet, options – that work best for you.
+You have a significant number of different and thoroughly creative choices, so pick the options that work best for you.